Black Patch Tobacco Wars: Possum Hunters

 "In October 1905 thirty-two members of the Robertson County Branch of the PPA met at the Stainback schoolhouse in the northern part of the county and adopted the "Resolutions of the committee of the Possum Hunters Organization.
-"The possum hunters outlined their grievances against the Trust and the hillbillies and stated their intention to visit Trust tobacco buyers and hillbillies in groups of no fewer than five and no more than two thousand and use "peaceful" methods to convince buyers and non-poolers to adhere to the PPA."
+"The possum hunters outlined their grievances against the Trust and the farmers and stated their intention to visit Trust tobacco buyers and farmers in groups of no fewer than five and no more than two thousand and use "peaceful" methods to convince buyers and non-poolers to adhere to the PPA."

 The idea caught on quickly and Possum Hunter groups began to spring up throughout the region.
 They paid visits to non-PPA members, delivering stern lectures on the advisability of joining the cause.
 Gradually, however, their activities grew more violent.

 Rise of the Night Riders: The Black Patch turns violent.

 Amoss had been a cadet and drillmaster at Major Ferrell's Military School in Hopkinsville, Kentucky.
 He used this background to begin training his groups as paramilitary insurgents.
 They conducted nocturnal mounted raids, while wearing masks, hoods and robes, and riding in well-organized columns of twos.
 When on a mission, they muffled their mounts' hooves with cloths, and rode silently, carrying torches and lanterns.
 As a result, they began referring to themselves as the Silent Brigade.
 By mid-1906, they numbered an estimated 10,000 members.

-They began beating and whipping non-compliant hillbillies, officials and Trust employees.
-They burned hillbillies' barns and destroyed their tobacco fields and plant beds by scraping, salting, or choking the young plants with grass seed.
+They began beating and whipping non-compliant people, officials and Trust employees.
+They burned people's barns and destroyed their tobacco fields and plant beds by scraping, salting, or choking the young plants with grass seed.
 Amoss ordered his men to burn or otherwise destroy the property of growers, and whip them and other persons who refused to cooperate with them in their fight against the Trust.